ucsb-cs156-w22/team02-w22-5pm-4/docs/oauth.md

 ![image](https://user-images.githubusercontent.com/1119017/149856340-98acd5e4-8712-4723-a899-e3bf2f06d3fa.png)

 Rookie mistake!
-I literally had `my-heroku-app` instead of `demo-spring-react-example`.
+I literally had `my-heroku-app` instead of `starter-team02`.

 Change it to the correct URI, click save.
 Then go back to the URL for the home page of your app and refresh the page (you don't need to restart the Heroku backend; just refresh your browser page.)
 Click login again, and you should get something like this: